Braine-le-Comte

 On January 1, 2018, Braine-le-Comte had a total population of 21,649.
-The total area is 84.68 sqkm which gives a population density of 260 inhabitants per km².
+The total area is 84.68 sqkm which gives a population density of 260 inhabitants per km2.

 The municipality consists of the following districts: Braine-le-Comte, Hennuyères, Henripont, Petit-Rœulx-lez-Braine, Ronquières, and Steenkerque.

-The Ronquières inclined plane at the Canal du Centre is in the municipality of Braine-Le Comte.
+The Ronquières inclined plane at the Brussels–Charleroi Canal is in the municipality of Braine-le-Comte.

 History

 On August 3, 1692, during the Nine Years War, the French army defeated a joint English-Dutch-German army in the Battle of Steenkerque in the current municipality of Braine-le-Comte.

 Postal history

 The Braine-le-Comte post-office opened before 1830.
 It used postal code 22 with bars (before 1864) and 53 with points (before 1874).
 The Hennuyères post office opened on 6 November 1865.
 It used postal code 161 with points (before 1874).
 The Ronquières post office opened on 10 January 1895.